Why use Keras?

 Keras has broad adoption in the industry and the research community

-With over 200,000 individual users as of November 2017, Keras has stronger adoption in both the industry and the research community than any other deep learning framework except TensorFlow itself (and Keras is commonly used in conjonction with TensorFlow).
+With over 250,000 individual users as of mid-2018, Keras has stronger adoption in both the industry and the research community than any other deep learning framework except TensorFlow itself (and the Keras API is the official frontend of TensorFlow, via the

 You are already constantly interacting with features built with Keras -- it is in use at Netflix, Uber, Yelp, Instacart, Zocdoc, Square, and many others.
 It is especially popular among startups that place deep learning at the core of their products.